moritzgloeckl/DisableAlarmPerIntentXposed/README.md

 # DisableAlarmPerIntentXposed 1.0.0
 Adds functionality to disable all `com.android.deskclock` alarms using an Xposed hook.
+I use it to turn off all alarms via a HomeAssistant automation.

 ## How to use